nefarious671/rhif/winapp/README.md

    python app.py
    ```

 The app opens a small floating "R" button.
 Clicking it toggles the main panel where you can search, preview and copy responses just like the extension.
+Right-clicking the button exits the app.